First round checklist

 You're going to stink

-One of the best golf-related tidbits I read last year came from Geoff Ogilvy and Martin Hall, as the pair extolled the virtues of not keeping score in our Happiness issue.
+One of the best golf-related tidbits we've read came from Geoff Ogilvy and Martin Hall, as the pair extolled the virtues of not keeping score in our Happiness issue a few years back.

 "You're spending your hard-earned money to do something that hopefully you enjoy, yet so many people come off the course miserable," says teacher and Golf Channel host Martin Hall.
 "I stopped keeping score years ago.
 I enjoy the look of a ball going through the sky the way I think it should, the feel of a chip I've nipped just right.
 I get pleasure out of the shots when I hit them rather than from a score at the end."

 Added Ogilvy, the 2006 U.S. Open champ: "Stroke play is a nonsense game; I don't see why anyone would do it who didn't have to."

 That's easier said than done; moreover, a majority of golfers like keeping score, viewing the practice not only as a challenge but as a barometer of their game.

 But at this juncture of the season, the words of Ogilvy and Hall ring especially true.
 You're swing needs work, your feel around the greens won't be there, and the course itself isn't in prime scoring condition (more on this in a moment).
 Keeping score in March serves one purpose: Jacking up your handicap.